 15 Toxic Work Environment Signs You Should Never Ignore

-You start to normalize it: the unclear expectations, the lack of feedback, the silos that make you feel like you are working in isolation.
+You start to normalize it: the unclear expectations, the lack of feedback, the silos that make you feel like you're working in isolation.
 You start adjusting to the mess, thinking this is how Corporate America operates.
 But every time you shrink, self-edit, or stop raising your hand, that toxic work environment is shaping your career trajectory.

-And here's what I don't want you to miss: when you finally leave that job behind, you do not walk away clean.
+And here's what I don't want you to miss: when you finally leave that job behind, you don't walk away clean.
 You carry remnants of that mediocrity with you.
 And before you can truly thrive in a better space in a new job, you must unlearn what you picked up just trying to survive in the old job.

 Teams work in silos with no cross-functional strategy.
 Managers enforce rules that they don't follow.
 Employees don't know who to go to for answers or fear retaliation for asking.
 Burnout is brushed off as "the busy season."
 Leadership never acknowledges the real reasons people keep quitting.